Official translations

 Legally valid translation

-A legally valid translation means that it can be accepted as an official document by various authorities, courts and other actors.
-The content of a legally valid translation corresponds exactly to the original document, with no additions or omissions.
+If a translation is legally valid, it means that it can be accepted as an official document by various authorities, courts, and other similar bodies.
+The content of a legally valid translation must correspond exactly to the original document, without any additions or omissions.

 Such translations are often a prerequisite for court decisions or the processing of applications.
 For example, documents such as certificates, contracts or court decisions cannot be processed unless they have been properly translated and certified.